MobiliyaTechnologies/GatewayMiddleware/README.md

 # Gateway Middleware:
 	This project will include middleware solution which would be running on the Gateway Hardware.
-This will include all the high level Details:
+	This middleware will connect to sensors and pass sensor data to IoT hub.

 ## Supported Hardware
 - Dell Gateway